ComputeCanada/magic_castle/README.md

 8. Repeat 3 to 6 if you have multiple ip ranges.

 Try to SSH in your cluster.
-If the connection times out, your ip address is out of the range of you entered or you made a mystake when defining the range.
+If the connection times out, your ip address is out of the range of you entered or you made a mistake when defining the range.
 Repeat from step 3.

 ### 8.5 Add Packages to Jupyter Default Python Kernel

-The default Python kernel correspond to the Python installed in `/opt/ipython-kernel`.
+The default Python kernel corresponds to the Python installed in `/opt/ipython-kernel`.
 Each compute node has its own copy of the environment.
 To install packages in this environment, on a compute node call: